nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/nuxeo-cluster-scalability-options.md

 At the Nuxeo level, directing a query to the repository database or to Elasticsearch is just a matter of configuration: code and query remain the same.
 You can refer to the [moving load from database to Elasticsearch]({{page page='moving-load-from-database-to-elasticsearch'}}) page for details.

-This approach allows to leverage Elasticsearch capabilities to its fullest:
+This approach allows you to leverage Elasticsearch capabilities to its fullest:

 - Very fast query engine with advanced querying options
 - Capability to scale out easily